thorpe0/strikeout-simulation/README.md

 - **Libraries:** XGBoost, Pandas, NumPy, Scikit-learn, etc.
 - All dependencies are listed in the notebook and can be installed via `pip` as needed

-## How to Use

-1. Clone the repo or download the `.ipynb` file
-2. Run the notebook step-by-step in a Jupyter environment
-3. Output includes model evaluation, predicted strikeout distributions, and visualizations

-> No external files are needed besides an active internet connection to pull Statcast data

 ## Output

 - Simulation results are included in the notebook